Yaolab-fantastic/CAMM/Data_preprocess_pipeline.md

 <div align="justify">

-The preprocessed [18F]Florbetapir PET (AV45) scans were obtained from the LONI database (\url{adni.loni.usc.edu}).
+The preprocessed [18F]Florbetapir PET (AV45) scans were obtained from the LONI database (https://adni.loni.usc.edu/).
 Prior to download, all PET images underwent standard preprocessing procedures as described by Jagust et al.<sup>[5]</sup> and Yan et al.<sup>[6]</sup>, including averaging, alignment to a standard anatomical space, resampling to a common voxel grid, smoothing to achieve a uniform resolution, and normalization to a cerebellar gray matter reference region, resulting in standardized uptake value ratio (SUVR) images.
 After download, each PET image was rigidly aligned to the corresponding T1-weighted MRI scan acquired at the same visit.
 The images were then spatially normalized to the Montreal Neurological Institute (MNI) space using transformation parameters derived from MRI segmentation, with a final voxel resolution of 2 × 2 × 2 mm.
 Regional amyloid burden values were subsequently extracted at the region-of-interest (ROI) level using the Automated Anatomical Labeling (AAL) atlas implemented in MarsBaR<sup>[7]</sup>.

 </div>